What is High Net Worth Individual (HNI)?

 • FbkFbkTwitterTelegram

 • HNI full form is High Net Worth Individual.
 The term HNI generally refers to a person who may hold significant financial assets or wealth, usually in the form of investments, property, or liquid funds.
 The meaning can vary across financial contexts, and the criteria may differ in different situations.
 In simple terms, an HNI is typically someone who holds a relatively higher financial capacity than a regular retail investor.
-This article explains HNI Meaning, their types, wealth management practices, investment options, and related benefits.
+This article explains HNI meaning, their types, wealth management practices, investment options, and related benefits.

-Different Categories of High Net Worth Individuals
+Types of High Net Worth Individuals

 HNI or High net worth individual India are categorised based on wealth levels and financial capacity of an individual.